Arriving in Havana Airport, Cuba, may certainly feel overwhelming, even if you are a seasoned traveler.

 Can you get the Cuba visa at Havana Airport?

-You can get a Cuban Tourist Card on arrival at the airport in Havana for around 25 CUC, but most airlines won’t let you board your flight without it.
+You can get a Cuban Tourist Card on arrival at the airport in Havana for around 25 USD, but most airlines won’t let you board your flight without it.
 It means that you should already have it in-hand at your home airport.

 This rule doesn’t only apply to U.S. travelers.
 The Tourist Card is a requirement of the Cuba government, so tourists from almost every country need one to touch down on Cuban soil.